top of page

 • The kind of person you want to be in your relationships

-In doing this little exercise, you’re shining a light and bringing into focus your values; how you want to be in areas of your life like work, family and relationships.
+In doing this little exercise, you’re shining a light and bringing into focus your values - how you want to be in areas of your life like work, family, and relationships.

-Goals will always matter in business, but it’s values guided action that supports us to do more of what matters when it counts.
+Goals will always matter in business, but it’s values-guided action that supports us to do more of what matters when it counts.
+It’s what allows people to:

 • Deliver when it’s difficult